Pumpkin Seeds: Is This Constantly Recommended Acne Food Worth The Hype?

 This post contains affiliate links from which I earn a commission.
 Click here to read my affiliate policy.

 Today, pumpkin seeds aren’t exactly raking in money.
-In the wider world of natural health, pumpkin seeds have been edged out by chia seeds.
-Gym rats and bodybuilders dismiss all seeds as being lightweight food fit only for your pet rabbit.
+In the wider world of natural health, they’ve been edged out by chia seeds, while gym rats and bodybuilders dismiss all seeds as lightweight foods fit only for your pet rabbit.

 However, pumpkin seeds have gained a great reputation for clearing acne.
 You see pumpkin seeds in “top ten foods for acne” lists constantly.

-Acne patients don’t claim that pumpkin seeds will strengthen your skin, enrich its tone, or anything fancy – they can supposedly wipe out acne, plain and simple.
-Meanwhile, others say that all seeds are unnatural foods for the human species and must be eliminated.
+Meanwhile, others say that all seeds are unnatural foods for the human species, and must be eliminated.
 Which theory is correct?
-Let’s find out.

 The zinc theory

-The main theory is that pumpkin seeds are loaded with zinc, which is a great mineral for acne.
-Zinc is in fact the greatest acne supplement you can take.
-It works by constraining your immune system and keeping your skin calm, in addition to enhancing vitamin A and its acne powers.
+The main theory is that pumpkin seeds are loaded with zinc, which is indeed the best acne supplement you can take.
+It works by constraining immune system assaults and keeping your skin calm, in addition to enhancing vitamin A and its oily skin powers.

-Pumpkin seeds contain a total of 34% of the daily allowance for zinc per snack sized portion of 50 grams.
-That’s strong on paper, because great sources of zinc are fairly uncommon.
+Pumpkin seeds contain a strong 34% of the daily allowance for zinc per snack sized portion of 50 grams.
+That’s great on paper, because rich sources of zinc are fairly uncommon.
 You tend to find moderate levels in a variety of animal foods like eggs and meat, as opposed to one incredible source.
-A good start, but where pumpkin seeds fall down is in the bioavailability.
+A good start then, but where pumpkin seeds fall down is in the bioavailability.

 Read Annihilate Your Acne – learn to prevent acne and stop just treating it!

 Cows and sheep are naturally equipped with the phytase enzyme required to digest phytic acid, but monogastric animals like humans and dogs are not.
-Iron, magnesium and copper are all blocked from absorption, and zinc is also inhibited.
 For instance, this study found that the phytic acid in maize inhibited zinc absorption massively, while this one commented that “phytic acid is the main known inhibitor of zinc”.

-Most seeds, grains and nuts contain some phytic acid, in varying amounts, with almonds being high and coconut flesh being very low.
-Pumpkin seeds rank very highly in the seed group, containing 2.13 grams of phytates per 50 grams.
+Almonds are loaded with phytic acid, while coconut flesh contains very little.
+Pumpkin seeds rank highly in the seed group, containing 2.13 grams of phytates per 50 grams.
 Sesame seeds contain just 0.76 grams.

 Phytic acid doesn’t completely inhibit mineral absorption.
-Some zinc will survive the voyage into your bloodstream, but overall, pumpkin seeds are a dramatically inferior food for zinc and therefore clear skin than their reputation suggests.
-In practice, they’re no better than a weak quality boiled egg from a chicken kept in a cramped farmhouse or even some greasy fish and chips from the street corner.
+Some zinc will survive the voyage into your bloodstream, but overall, pumpkin seeds are a dramatically inferior food for zinc than their reputation suggests.
+In practice, they’re no better than a weak quality boiled egg from a chicken kept in a cramped farmhouse, or even some greasy fish and chips from the street corner.

 A secret way to increase collagen?